Healthy Apple Crisp

 How to make a healthy Apple Crisp

 Peel the apples and cut them into slices.
 You can also cut the apples into small cubes.
 It all depends on your personal preference!
 Then toss them in a bowl with some spice and lemon juice.

 Place in the oven and bake at 350 degrees F for 45-50 minutes until golden brown on top.

 Tips for making this recipe perfectly

-- Use honeycrisp, granny smith, Macintosh or Cortland apples for best results.
+- Use Honeycrisp, granny smith, Mcintosh or Cortland apples for best results.

 - Don’t forget to peel the apples!
 Apple peel will be tough in the crisp and will make it less enjoyable.

 - Use quick oats if you prefer a smaller crumble in your topping, or rolled oats if you prefer a chewier/nuttier texture in your topping.

 - Use room temperature coconut oil or butter.
-This will give you a more crumbly dough and will result is a delicious crisp topping.
+This will give you a more crumbly dough and will result in a delicious crisp topping.